 Daniel H. May was born on Aug.
-4, 1833 in Somerset County, PA, the son of Leonard and Maria "Catherine" (Younkin) May.
-He was one of five brothers who were veterans of the Civil War.
+4, 1833 in New Centerville, Somerset County, PA, the son of Leonard and Maria "Catherine" (Younkin) May.
+He was one of five brothers and three brothers-in-law who were veterans of the Civil War.

-Their 10 known children were Rachel "Jane" Shuck, Millard Fillmore May, Edward M. May, Nancy Catherine "Kate" Wahl, George W. May, Sarah E. Meyers, Annie Smith Harding, James May, Louisa Thomas and Theodore Umphrey May.
+The Mays went on to produce 10 known children -- among them were Rachel "Jane" Shuck, Millard "Filmore" May, Edward M. May, Nancy Catherine "Kate" Wahl, George W. May, Sarah E. "Sadie" Meyers, Emma Elizabeth Annie Mansberry Smith Harding Licking, James May, Louisa Thomas and Theodore Umphrey May.

 Daniel eventually learned that he was eligible for a military pension.
 On Oct.
 17, 1877, he filed his paperwork, and the pension was awarded.
 [Invalid App. #243.434 - Cert. #240.627]

-The special U.S. Census of 1890, of Civil War veterans and their widows, shows Daniel making his home in Fossilville, Bedford County.
+The special U.S. Census of 1890, of Civil War veterans and their widows, shows Daniel making his home in Wills Creek/Fossilville, Bedford County.

 He retired in about 1891, the same year that his wife died on Sept.
 27, 1891.
-Her remains were placed into eternal repose in the Lybarger Cemetery in Madley, Bedford County.
+Her remains were placed into eternal repose in the Lybarger Lutheran Church Cemetery in Madley, Bedford County.
 [Find-a-Grave]

-Daniel and Annie produced these additional six children -- Hobert Earl May, Thomas C. "Scott" May, Martha Ritenour, Olive Adaline McNamara and Ross May.
+Daniel and Annie produced these additional six children -- Thomas "Scott" May, Hobert Earl May, Martha Ritenour, Olive Adaline McNamara and Ross May.
 Son Ross is believed to have died in infancy.
-One of the daughters married Herman Licking of Connellsville, PA, and another wedded Fred MacFaugh of Connellsville and a third married Chauncey Humbertson of Canton, OH.
+One of the daughters married Fred MacFaugh of Connellsville.

 Their home in 1910, as shown by the census, was in Londonderry Township, Bedford County.
 Circa 1926-1931, they resided at Fossilville near Hyndman, Bedford County.